 No, do not put plastic toys in the recycle bin.

-Over the years, our All American City has grown.
 It has become necessary for the City to change some resident’s collection day to guarantee that collection stays on schedule.
 Use our interactive collection map to find your address and collection day.

 No, do not put plastic hangers in the recycle bin.